 In addition to this, those who are in Phase II will become a part of the Silver Team, while those in Phase III and above will be placed on the Gold Team.
 The Silver and Gold Teams are called up first during the court session and are allowed to leave prior to the end of the court session.
 Those who are first time “Gold” Team members will also receive a waiver of Veteran’s Treatment Court fees for that month.
 Participants who do not fulfill all scheduled program requirements may receive a sanction.
 Sanctions are specific to the infraction and individual and vary.

 When you enter into Veteran’s Court, you will be assigned a primary counselor.
 Your counselor is your “go to” person.
 This is the person who will make recommendations to the Veteran’s Court Team regarding your progress in the program.
-Your primary counselor will schedule individual one-on-one treatment sessions where you will discuss issues related to your substance abusing behavior.
+Your primary counselor will schedule individual one-on-one treatment sessions where you will discuss issues related to your substance-abusing behavior.
 You will also be provided with a schedule of activities and requirements, it is your responsibility to plan and complete all required program activities.
 It is very important for you to call our office if you are having problems completing your requirements.
 This may not keep you from receiving a sanction, but your cooperation will be taken into consideration.

 Drug testing is a key component of Veteran’s Court and you will be required to provide urine samples on a random basis.
 If your number is called that day, you will be required to come in and provide a urine sample.
 Failure to report will be viewed as an unexcused drop and will be treated as a positive urine sample.
 Once again, if you have unforeseen problems, do not hesitate to call us to let us know.
 As previously stated, calling in does not relieve one of his or her duties, but it will be taken into consideration if any sanctions are given.